fixing australia human rights sustainable earth sustainable shelter terror australis association member log in

 After weighing up all the issues and costs, and giving detailed and serious consideration to the options available, the Government has determined to finalise the current tender process.
 The department has extended the existing contracts while the current tender process is completed.

 The broader policy issues of public versus private sector management of detention services will be addressed following an evaluation at the end of the term of the contracts concluded as part of the tender process.
+Our focus moving forward will be on the implementation of the new detention values and new models for detention.
+The work of the Joint Standing Committee will help lead that conversation.

 In the broader community, interest in these matters has waned as the number of unauthorised boat arrivals has significantly reduced.
 It is worth noting that of the current detention population of 357 - the lowest numbers since March 1997 - only six are unauthorised boat arrivals.
 The vast majority of our detention population are people who overstayed or breached their visa conditions.